 How to install snmpwalk on Centos/Ubuntu?

-snmpwalk is a SNMP application that uses SNMP GETNEXT requests to query a network entity for a tree of information.
+Snmpwalk is a SNMP application that uses SNMP GETNEXT requests to query a network entity for a tree of information.
 It is a great tool for Linux boxes.
 You can easily list all OIDs a SNMP host has to offer then filter the results to your needs and find OIDs to import into tools like Cacti.

 How to install snmpwalk?